strimzi/proposals/050-unidirectional-topic-operator.md

 >       observedGeneration: 123 # == generation => it is Kube-managed
 >     ```
 >
-> 2. The user changes the new `spec.managed` field to `False` so that the topic is no longer Kube-managed.
+> 2. The user changes the `strimzi.io/managed=false` annotation to `false` so that the topic is no longer Kube-managed.
 >
 >     ```yaml=
 >     metadata: